Mitigating Circumstances Procedure

 There are two types of mitigating circumstance.
 If you need a short-term extension for any reason, you can apply for a self-certification.
 If you need a longer extension (over 5 days), you need to do standard mitigating circumstances.
 These are explained further below.

 1. Self Certification Extensions

-Once per semester and twice per academic year you can apply for a self-certified extension.
-This is when you yourself tell the university that you need some extra time (up to 10 working days) to complete your assessment.
+Up to twice per academic year you can apply for a self-certified extension.
+This is when you yourself tell the university that you need some extra time (up to 5 working days) to complete your assessment.
 You can find the self-certification form on your moodle.
 To successfully get a self-certification you need to:

 - Apply no later than 1 minute before your deadline

 - Identify the correct modules with the module codes